loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

     ),
     ..content(
       stack_closure_value,
-      [Create a stack closure.
-It can capture free variables, which means the environment does not have to be empty.], ),
+      [Create a stack closure, which can capture free variables.
+The environment must be a stack.], ),
     ..content(
       linear_closure_value,
-      [Create a linear closure.
-It can capture free variables, which means the environment does not have to be empty.], )
+      [Create a linear closure, which can capture free variables, The environment must not contain a stack.], )
   ),
 )<typing_positive_fragment>